alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 == Description ==

-> Recently updated to be even easier to use!
+> New add-ons are now available!
+[View Add-ons](https://betternotificationsforwp.com/store/)

-Better Notifications for WordPress allows you to generate custom email notifications and send them to user roles (including custom roles) or individual users for all kinds of things happening on your WordPress website.
+Better Notifications for WordPress allows you to create custom email notifications and send them to user roles (including custom roles) or individual users for all kinds of things happening on your WordPress website.
 Emails are sent out via your WordPress website (using `wp_mail`) but can be sent via SMTP using an appropriate 3rd party plugin should you wish.

 https://www.youtube.com/watch?v=MxPUyRZPJ1Q

 = For example: =
 You want a user with the editor role (or all users using the Editor role) to be alerted via email when a new post is published and you'd like to customise it to include your branding along with the author's display name and post time - with this plugin, that's easy.

+If you want to override the notifications that you've set-up on an individual post / page / custom post basis, you may be interested in the [Per-post Override add-on](https://betternotificationsforwp.com/downloads/per-post-override/).

-> A long and handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").
+> A handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").

 Notifications that are currently available to use are: